smoeding/prolog-wordle/README.md

     zyste
     4411 candidates

-There are more than 4000 possible solutions When the game starts and no additional facts are added to the knowledge base.
+There are more than 4000 possible solutions when the game starts and no additional facts are added to the knowledge base.

 Let's start and try the word *insel*.
-Maybe this guess tells us the letters `i`, `e` and `l` are yellow and the letters `n` and `s` are gray.
+Maybe this guess tells us the letters *i*, *e* and *l* are yellow and the letters *n* and *s* are gray.
 So we enter this data into the knowledge base:

     | ?- yellow(i, 1).
     | ?- yellow(e, 4).